Technology and applications for teaching, research, and learning

-Being a technology innovator requires a combination of computer science knowledge and hands on skills, and developing hands-on skills requires access to the right tools.
-With Oracle Academy, you get exactly that—licenses for Oracle core technology and applications software programs used by hundreds of thousands of customers across industries, open source software, and Java development environments—available for classroom teaching, and not-for-profit, academic, course- and degree-related research, as well as individual learning.
+Being a technology innovator requires a combination of computer science knowledge and hands-on skills, and developing hands-on skills requires access to the right tools.
+Oracle Academy Institutional members get exactly that—licenses for Oracle core software technology and applications used by hundreds of thousands of customers across industries, open source software, and Java development environments—available for classroom teaching, and not-for-profit, academic, course- and degree-related research, as well as individual learning.

-The Oracle Academy Institutional Membership agreement grants Oracle Academy Institutional members the right to use Oracle’s industry-leading software in their classrooms for teaching and not-for-profit, academic, course- and degree-related research.
-All Academy Institutional members are granted a license for a variety of Oracle technology software programs, and approved Academy Institutional members also receive a license for a large number of Oracle Applications programs.
+Institutional members are granted licenses for a variety of Oracle technology software programs, and approved members also receive licenses for a large number of Oracle applications programs.
 Institutional members receive software program updates and technical support for licensed software via My Oracle Support.

-Oracle Linux is an open source operating system that offers zero-downtime patching and provides enterprises with the benefits of the latest Linux innovations, including rigorous testing with real-world workloads, and being optimized for Oracle hardware and software.
+An open source operating system that offers zero-downtime patching and provides enterprises with the benefits of the latest Linux innovations, including rigorous testing with real-world workloads, optimized for Oracle hardware and software.

-MySQL is the most popular open source database for the Web and is available in a variety of editions to support different implementation requirements.
+The most popular open source database for the Web, available in a variety of editions to support different implementation requirements.

-An open source application server for the Java EE platform, GlassFish supports a variety of APIs and web development tools, and allows developers to create enterprise applications that are portable, scalable, and integrate with legacy technologies.
+An open source application server for the Java EE platform, supporting a variety of APIs and web development tools and allowing developers to create enterprise applications that are portable, scalable, and integrate with legacy technologies.

-A development environment is a collection of procedures, processes and tools used for developing, testing and debugging a source code or a program.
-A development environment also provides developers with a common user interface.
-There are lots of different, freely available development environments available for Java, including the ones used in Oracle Academy workshops and curriculum.
+A development environment is a collection of procedures, processes and tools used for developing, testing and debugging a source code or a program, and also provides developers with a common user interface.
+Different, freely available development environments are available for Java, including the ones used in Oracle Academy workshops and curriculum.

-Click on the images below to download these freely available Java development environments from their respective web sites, and develop your Java skills today.
+Download these freely available Java development environments from their respective websites, and develop your Java skills today.

 Developed by Carnegie Mellon University, Alice is an innovative educational programming environment that uses a drag-and-drop approach to make it easy for students to create 3D animations.
 Designed to be a student’s first exposure to object-oriented programming, Alice is suitable for a wide range of students–ages 8-22–and is downloaded more than a million times a year.